-Overall, banknotes and coins represent over 50% of transactions in most OECD countries, albeit with significant differences across countries.
+On average, banknotes and coins are used in over 50% of payment transactions in OECD countries, although there are significant disparities between individual nations.

-In addition to their use for transaction purposes, banknotes act as a store of value.
-According to most studies on the subject, only 35% to 40% of banknotes in terms of value are held to carry out transactions.
-These cash holdings meet a need for security, economic agents choosing to hoard money for precautionary purposes to guard against future hazards, in particular during periods of economic uncertainty or political unrest.
+In addition to its transactional function, the banknote is also a store of value.
+Between 28 and 50% of banknotes are held for hoarding purposes.
+This holding of cash meets a need for security, with economic agents choosing to keep money for precautionary purposes in order to protect themselves against future risks, particularly in times of economic uncertainty or political turmoil.

 The use of cash is also driven by dynamic international demand.
 The ECB estimates that between 30% and 50% of the value of euro banknotes are currently held outside the euro area.

 The payment instrument landscape is evolving rapidly in France.
 The country has one of the highest rates of use of cashless payment instruments, with the average resident making a total of 287 cashless payments per year in 2014, compared with 202 in the euro area and the European Union.
 The use of cash in payment transactions is declining, while card payments (which account for half of cashless payments in France) are increasing faster than other instruments (cash, cheques, bank transfers or direct debits), and contactless payments are also seeing sharp growth.

 In 2020, the pandemic has accelerated - probably permanently - the changes in payment habits observed in France and in the Euro area.
 In order to better understand the impact of the pandemic on the topic, the European Central Bank carried out a shorter online survey in July 2020.
 The crisis seems to have accelerated the decline in the transactional use of cash - nine points between 2016 and 2019 - in favour of electronic payments.
 While all means of payment remained available during the Covid crisis, the pandemic appears to have accelerated: